-The Medford Water Commission (Commission) has worked diligently to maximize the existing water resources available to the City of Medford.
-Since its inception in 1926, the Commission has developed and maintained comprehensive plans that outline current and future water needs and resources, with a focus on watershed management.
+Medford Water has worked diligently to maximize the existing water resources available to the City of Medford.
+Since our inception in 1922, we have developed and maintained comprehensive plans that outline current and future water needs and resources, with a focus on watershed management.

 A watershed is an area of land within which all rainfall and snowmelt reach a common body of water, whether flowing overland or underground.
 Surface waters include rivers, streams, lakes, ponds, and reservoirs.
 Groundwater, which is transmitted and stored beneath the land surface, may emerge in the form of springs or aquifers.
 Watersheds are very important because the way the land is used affects the quality and quantity of water it produces.

-Two different watersheds supply drinking water to around 136,000 Commission customers.
+Two different watersheds supply drinking water to our around 140,000 customers.
 They are the Big Butte Springs Watershed, a groundwater source, and the Rogue River Watershed, a surface water source.
 The Big Butte Springs Watershed is actually a smaller watershed within the Rogue River Watershed, as shown on the Watershed map.